So you’re asking yourself the question ‘How do I use Seagate Backup Plus on Mac?’

 It is the software layout of the external hard drive that allows the Mac to see and understand.
 And read from and write to the drive.

-In the table above you’ll see that the Backup Plus’ drives come with either NTFS or HFS+ file systems.
-The Backup Plus Ultra Slim and Fast 4TB have NTFS only file systems.
+In the table above you’ll see that the Backup Plus’ drives come with either NTFS or ExFAT file systems.

 Seagate Backup Plus for Mac?
 Which File System

-What is the difference between HFS+ and NTFS on the Seagate Backup Plus?
+What is the difference between ExFAT and NTFS on the Seagate Backup Plus?

 And you can drag and drop your files onto your drive.

-Or use the HSF+ Seagate Backup Plus to backup to with Time Machine.
+But an ExFAT formatted Seagate Backup Plus can’t be used to backup to with Time Machine

 The Other Type of File System on the Seagate Backup Plus is NTFS.